-C. Conclusions from the case studies
+C. Conclusions and recommendations from the case studies

-64. The affected Party should be notified as soon as possible and be given more time to comment (e.g. two months).
-However, national administrative procedures that set deadlines for decision-making rarely make allowances for such extended transboundary procedures.

-65. It is useful to define in bilateral agreements what should be translated so that there are no doubts about who is responsible for producing and paying for translations.
-Ideally, all EIA documentation should be translated - in practice more funding as well as more time are needed.

-66. The thresholds for activities not clearly defined in Appendix I to the Convention can be negotiated if they differ in the two countries that are negotiating the bilateral agreement on EIA.
-Countries may agree to take into account each other's thresholds.

-67. Some provisions of the Convention may be understood in different ways by the Parties in the context of their national law and practice.

-68. It is important to establish a procedural relationship between the authorities, define their competences and set deadlines for the procedural stages.
+- 77. The affected Party should be notified as soon as possible and be given more time to comment (e.g. two months).
+However, national administrative procedures that set deadlines for decision-making rarely make allowances for such extended transboundary procedures. - 78.
+It is useful to define in bilateral agreements what should be translated so that there are no doubts about who is responsible for producing and paying for translations.
+Ideally, all EIA documentation should be translated, but in practice more funding as well as more time are needed. - 79.
+The thresholds for activities not clearly defined in Appendix I to the Convention can be negotiated if they differ in the two countries that are negotiating the bilateral agreement on EIA.
+Countries may agree to take into account each other's thresholds. - 80.
+The Parties may interpret some provisions of the Convention in different ways in view of their national law and practice. - 81.
+It is important to establish a procedural relationship between the authorities, to define their competences and to set deadlines for the procedural stages.

-69. Established bilateral agreements speed up the transboundary EIA process; such agreements are especially required if the administrative systems and procedures differ in the countries involved.

-70. For joint infrastructure projects it is difficult or nearly impossible to identify the affected Party and the Party of origin.

-71. The experience gained during the construction of joint infrastructure projects by two or more Parties may be very helpful in applying for funding structural funds programmes.
+- 82. Established bilateral agreements speed up the transboundary EIA process; such agreements are especially required if the administrative systems and procedures differ in the countries involved. - 83.
+For joint infrastructure projects it is difficult or nearly impossible to identify the affected Party and the Party of origin. - 84.
+The experience gained during the construction of joint infrastructure projects by two or more Parties may be very helpful in applying for funding by structural funds programmes.